datasciencebr/serenata-toolbox/README.rst

 ::

+  # Run all tests
-  $ python -m unittest discover tests
+  $ python setup.py test

+  # Run all unit tests
+  $ pytest tests/unit

+  # Run all journey tests
+  $ pytest tests/journey

 When the tests are passing, also check for coverage of the modules you edited or added — if you want to check it before opening the PR: